 One of the broadest sections of the APSA is aimed at protecting vulnerable adults from financial exploitation.
 A person who is in a position of trust and confidence with respect to a vulnerable adult is a fiduciary and is held to the same standards of care as a trustee.
 Someone in such a position of trust and confidence, who attempts to gain from conduct that meets the statutory definitions of intimidation or deception, is subject to civil liability under the Act, resulting in treble damages.
 Further, if that individual is an heir of the vulnerable adult being exploited, he forfeits all benefits with respect to the estate as if he had disclaimed his share of the will’s proceeds.
 If the intimidation or deception is done with the intent to permanently deprive the vulnerable adult of any asset, the individual is also criminally guilty of theft.

 Stockbrokers, trustees, accountants, tax preparers and attorneys – all may have exposure far beyond what they face under the common law tort regimes, especially with the treble damage provision for financial exploitation of a vulnerable adult.
 The same parties also have duties under the APSA to report suspected abuse or exploitation of vulnerable adults to whom they provide services.

 Actions not intended to harm anyone, let alone a vulnerable adult, may be chargeable under the Act.
-So, as a final note of caution, all people who provide services to, or are in contact with, a vulnerable adult should take care what they say and do around vulnerable adults to avoid civil and criminal liability, including punitive damages.
-While the intent of the Adult Protective Services Act is clear, it is also clear that APSA's scope and application are not.
+So, as a final note of caution, all people who provide services to, or are in contact with, a vulnerable adult should take care in what they say and do around vulnerable adults to avoid civil and criminal liability, including punitive damages.
+While the intent of the Adult Protective Services Act is clear, it is also clear that APSA’s scope and application are not.